 Health Services Initiatives

 States have the option to use available CHIP allotment within the 10 percent administrative cap to develop a state-designed Health Services Initiatives to improve the health of low-income children.
-More information is available here.
+More information is available on the Health Services Initiative.